Cervical Myelopathy

 What Causes Cervical Myelopathy?

 Stenosis, the narrowing of the spinal canal, is the most common cause of myelopathy.
 Cervical spondylotic myelopathy, as it is called, develops gradually due to natural, age-related degeneration of the spinal structure.
 This type of cervical myelopathy usually occurs in middle-aged and older adults.
 Compression on the spinal cord may also result from herniated discs or bone spurs.
 It may also stem from the hardening of the ligaments that surround the spinal cord, called ossification.
 As the ligaments harden, they become rigid and eventually turn into bone.
+Additional factors that may contribute to cervical myelopathy include whiplash or another injury to the neck, spinal tumors, and rheumatoid arthritis.

 What Are The Symptoms Of Cervical Myelopathy?

 Some people exhibit no symptoms of cervical myelopathy, especially early on in their condition.
 As compression on the spinal cord continues to worsen, it is common to develop localized pain and stiffness in the neck.
 These may limit your range of motion, preventing you from comfortably moving your head to certain angles.
 Symptoms may also radiate away from your neck.
 You may develop a shooting pain down your spine or down your arms.
 Your arms and hands may feel weak or they may tingle or go numb.
-These symptoms may affect your strength and coordination.
+These symptoms may affect your grip strength and overall hand coordination.

 How Is Cervical Myelopathy Diagnosed?